 - Don’t expect the doctor to read your mind.
 Ask for the help you think you need.

 We often hear that health professionals mistake the word you are using when you say lipoedema, and believe you mean lymphoedema.
-Bear in mind, that many health professionals have not yet heard of lipoedema, if this is the case try downloading our ‘letter for your GP’.
+Many health professionals have not yet heard of lipoedema.
+If you do experience these difficulties with talking to your doctor, ask them to look at this website, download the information for health care professionals, or take them our ‘letter for your GP’.